 Meanwhile, the alarming bankruptcy statistics in the United States serve as the Federal Reserve’s basis for putting an end to the interest rate bump.
 This will hopefully reduce the amount of pressure on businesses.

 If there is one thing that should be crystal clear from this article, it is that there is no shame in filing for bankruptcy.
 While there may be certain connotations attributed to filing, most of them are false.
+If you're unsure about any step of the process, you should consult with a legal professional first.

 Whether you are an individual or a business, filing for bankruptcy can give you the fresh start you deserve.